BrainRush: Round 3: Motor Mouth (Xcelerator)

 The contestant is asked a question with multiple answers, and must give as many correct answers as possible over the course of the ride (a total of 24 seconds in length).
 The first correct answer is worth $50; each additional correct answer is worth $50 more than the previous one (for example, giving 5 correct answers wins $750, or $50+$100+$150+$200+$250).

 Afterwards, he/she is given the option of keeping all their winnings or risking half of it on one final question.
-The contestant sits on the coaster in the station to answer the question.
+The contestant sits on the Xcelerator in the station to answer the question.
 If the contestant gives the correct answer (the light turns green), he or she doubles his/her winnings and the coaster takes off immediately, however, if the answer is incorrect (light turns red), the contestant loses half of their total (the total is rounded down in the event of halving an odd amount).
-In the later event, the host offers the player a final ride anyway.
+In the latter event, the host offers the player a final ride anyway.
 Regardless of the result, the $100 bonus for eating the food is not doubled or halved.

 Broadcast

-The show premiered on June 20, 2009 as part of Cartoon Network's live-action programming block, CN Real.
-The first 4 episodes premiered on Saturday nights at 8:00pm ET.
-However, when the Saturday night CN Real block was removed, the remaining 2 episodes premiered on Wednesday nights at 8:00pm ET.
+The show premiered on June 20, 2009, as part of Cartoon Network's live-action programming block, CN Real.
+The first four episodes premiered on Saturday nights at 8:00pm ET.
+However, when the Saturday night CN Real block was removed, the remaining two episodes premiered on Wednesday nights at 8:00pm ET.

+Five of the six episodes can be found on the internet, with only a brief clip for the remaining episode is online.